Huzama Habayeb: Personal life

 Habayeb was born on June 4, 1965, in Kuwait, where she also grew up and studied.
 She obtained her B.A. in English Language and Literature from Kuwait University in 1987.
 Forced by the Gulf War that erupted a few years after her graduation, Habayeb—along with her family members—moved to Jordan and settled there for years before she relocated to the United Arab Emirates, where she currently lives.

 Employment

-Before writing became an actual profession of hers, Habayeb had worked in different fields.
+Before writing became her profession, Habayeb had worked in different fields.
 She first worked in journalism in Kuwait and worked as a teacher and translator after moving to Jordan.
 But even after achieving recognition as an eminent writer, she opted to remain existent within the domains of journalism and translation.
 She has translated several English books into Arabic.

 Writing career

 Habayeb's writings are majorly fiction, although she also writes non-fiction.
 The three main literary genres her bibliography includes are poetry, short stories, and novels.